-Note 27 contains information about the assumptions and their risk factors relating to financial instruments.
-Other key sources of estimation uncertainty include the assessment of useful lives for depreciation of fixed assets (see note 3(j)), assessment of provisions and contingent liabilities (see notes 3(v), 23 and 34), determination of the recoverability of deferred tax assets (see note 11(c)), assessment of the recoverability of costs incurred in relation to the Shatin to Central Link project (see note 16(b)) and assessment of the outstanding risks and obligations in recognition of profit from property development (see note 25).
+Note 28 contains information about the assumptions and their risk factors relating to financial instruments.
+Other key sources of estimation uncertainty include the assessment of useful lives for depreciation of property, plant and equipment (see note 3(j)), assessment of provisions and contingent liabilities (see notes 3(w), 24 and 35), determination of the recoverability of deferred tax assets (see note 11(c)), assessment of the recoverability of costs incurred in relation to the Shatin to Central Link project (see note 17(b)), estimation of pre-operating costs incurred by MTRCL for the planning and commissioning of the XRL and most likely to be reimbursed by the Corporation (see note 15) and assessment of the outstanding risks and obligations in recognition of profit from property development (see note 26).